 If your child does this, you’re not alone.
 You’re also not alone if you have brought these concerns to your IEP team only to hear, “Well, we never see that here.”

-As an aside, there are few things in life that irritate me more than when a person makes a statement of feelings or concerns, and the responder tries to invalidate that statement.
-But let’s keep going on with this issue and how to fix it.
+As an aside, few things in life irritate me more than when a person makes a statement of feelings or concerns, and the responder tries to invalidate that statement. (gaslighting) But let’s continue with this issue and how to fix it.

 You likely know the cause of this.
 I’m putting it here to validate you as a parent.
 And to help you better define it for your IEP team.